GaloisInc/saw-script/doc/tutorial/tutorial.md

 Example: Find First Set
 =======================

-As a first example, we consider equivalence checking different implementations of the POSIX `ffs` function, which identifies the position of the first ``1`` bit in a word.
-The function takes an integer as input, treated as a vector of bits, and returns another integer which indicates the index of the first bit set.
+As a first example, we consider showing the equivalence of several quite different implementations of the POSIX `ffs` function, which identifies the position of the first ``1`` bit in a word.
+The function takes an integer as input, treated as a vector of bits, and returns another integer which indicates the index of the first bit set (zero being the least significant).
 This function can be implemented in several ways with different performance and code clarity tradeoffs, and we would like to show those different implementations are equivalent.

 Reference Implementation
 -------------------------